helipilot50/real-time-reporting-aerospike-kafka/architecture/part-2.md

 ## How does the solution work?

-The `aggregator-reducer` reads a message from the Kafka topic `edge-to-core`.
-The message is the whole Aerospike record written to `edge-aerospikedb`.
+The `aggregator-reducer` is a headless service that reads a message from the Kafka topic `edge-to-core`.
+The message is the whole Aerospike record written to `edge-aerospikedb` and exported by `edge-exporter`.

 The event data is extracted from the message and written to `core-aerospikedb` using multiple CDT operations in one atomic database operation.